connxio/docs/docs/integrations/adapters/inbound/rest.md

 </details>

-## Configuring Restful message intake
+## Configuring the REST adapter

-To configure Connxio to start fetching data from a Rest endpoint select the "REST" option in the "Inbound Connection" shape:
+To configure Connxio to start fetching data from a REST endpoint select the "REST" option in the "Inbound Connection" shape:

 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';